Moving Averages

 return sum(data) / len(data)

 Notice, however, that re-computing the mean at each time point is inefficient.
 We could simply undo the normalization of the previous step, add the new datum, and then re-normalize.
-Formally, the relationship between and is
+Formally, the relationship between

 This results in a faster implementation: